What's Coming to Netflix in August 2020 - What's on Netflix

-Welcome to an early look at what’s coming to Netflix in the United States throughout the month of August 2020.
+Welcome to your first look at what’s coming to Netflix in the United States throughout the month of August 2020.
 While the Netflix Originals for August are looking great, third party licensed content seems to be lacking, this will likely change as time goes on.

 You can find more information on all the Netflix Originals coming in August 2020 in our dedicated preview with most of them going onto Netflix globally.
 We’ve also got an early look at what’s coming to Netflix UK in August too.